About Sealed

 How it works

 You write a prediction or claim.
 The server immediately generates a SHA-256 hash of your text — a one-way cryptographic fingerprint — and publishes it.
 At the same time, the original text is encrypted with AES-256-GCM and stored.
 The decryption key is held in a separate key management service.
-Once posted, your claim is effectively time-locked until the reveal date and time.
+Once posted, your claim is scheduled for the reveal date and time.

 On your chosen reveal date, the system decrypts the text, verifies it, and publishes it.
 If even a single character doesn't match, the claim is rejected.
-Once revealed, anyone can independently re-hash the text and confirm it hasn't been altered since the moment it was sealed.
+Once revealed, anyone can independently re-hash the text and nonce to check they match the digest stored before reveal.

 Verify any claim yourself: